First Saturday Open House | Artist Demo with Edna Romero | Heritage Garden Giveaway

 The Couse Foundation will host its last Open House for the 2018 season on Oct.
 6 from 3 to 5 pm at 146 Kit Carson Road.

-At 3:30, we will host a presentation by one of the artists featured in our current Taos Pueblo Contemporary exhibition.
+Before the open house, at 2 pm, we will host a pottery firing and talk by Edna Romero, one of the artists featured in our current Taos Pueblo Contemporary exhibition.

 Tour the historic studios of E. I. Couse and J. H. Sharp, two of the founders of the Taos Society of Artists.
 Docents will be present in every room providing in-depth knowledge of the E. I. Couse House and Studio, as well as the newly restored Sharp Studio and the exhibition J. H. Sharp Studio: The Life and Work of an American Legend.